pandasuvm/retro-restro/README.md

-PACE DINER - Retro-Themed Restaurant Management System
+SPACE DINER - Retro-Themed Restaurant Management System
 ======================================================

  restaurant management solution with a nostalgic retro-futuristic aesthetic inspired by 80s and 90s computer interfaces.
 Space Diner combines modern web technologies with a unique visual style to create an immersive restaurant management experience.